 The Supreme Court in Ziglar v.
 Abbasi, 137 S. Ct.
-1843 (2017), in a 4 to 2 decision authored by Justice Kennedy, ruled that a Bivens remedy does not extend to Due Process and Equal Protection claims challenging the conditions of confinement imposed on those arrested pursuant to a formal policy adopted by Executive Branch officials in the wake of the September 11, 2001 attacks on the World Trade Center and Pentagon.
+1843 (2017), ruled that a Bivens remedy does not extend to Due Process and Equal Protection claims challenging the conditions of confinement imposed on those arrested pursuant to a formal policy adopted by Executive

+Branch officials in the wake of the September 11, 2001 attacks on the World Trade Center and Pentagon.
 In Hernandez v.
 Mesa, 140 S. Ct.
-735 (2020), in a 5-4 decision authored by Justice Alito ruled that the family of a fifteen-year-old Mexican national killed by a federal agent in a cross-border shooting possessed no direct constitutional cause of action under Bivens v.
-Six Unknown Fed.
-Narcotics Agents, 403 U.S. 388 (1971), stating that it will not extend Bivens to a "new context" and "a claim based on a cross-border shooting arises in a context that is markedly new."
+735 (2020), it ruled that the family of a fifteen-year-old Mexican national killed by a federal agent in a cross-border shooting possessed no direct constitutional cause of action, stating that it will not extend Bivens to a "new context" and "a claim based on a cross-border shooting arises in a context that is markedly new."
+In Egbert v.
+Boule, No. 21-147 (U.S., June 8, 2022), the Court applied this same logic to rule that Border Patrol agents were not subject to Bivens actions under either the First or Fourteenth Amendments.